 - 1 medium zucchini, peeled and grated

 - 100g ham finely chopped

 - 1/2 cup white SR flour

 - 2/3 cup milk

 - Preheat the oven to 180°C and prepare muffin tins for 18 muffins.

 - Heat a medium frypan over medium heat and add the olive oil.
 Add the diced pumpkin and cook, stirring occasionally until pumpkin is tender, ~5-10 minutes.
 Remove from heat and sed aside.

-- Place diced onion, grated zucchini, carrot, capsicum, cheese, ham and corn into a large mixing bowl.
+- Place diced onion, grated zucchini, capsicum, cheese, ham and corn into a large mixing bowl.
 Add the pumpkin and stir to combine.

 - Add the eggs, flour and milk to the vegetables and mix well to combine.